Boysun: History

+According to archaeological sources, life in Bosand has continued from the early centuries until the Islamic period.
+The city was later reconstructed with a fortification wall.
+The Boysun treasure is also mentioned in the "Zafarnama."
+In the 19th century, Boysun was a center of one of the three bekliks in the Bukhara Emirate in the Surxondaryo region, and it was inhabited by the indigenous Uzbek population.

+Etymology

+The Chig'atoy tribe, a Turkic group, named the place "Boysun."
+The name "Boysun" is derived from the ancient Turkish words "boy" and "sin," meaning "great mountain" or "big mountain."
+In ancient Turkic tribes, among various ways of referring to different things, toponyms often included references to mountains, which were considered sacred.
+According to local traditions, powerful people from ancient Turkic tribes lived in this area, and the name "Biysun" means "the abode of the powerful" or "the settlement of the mighty."

 Geography

 Boysun lies in a valley running through a hilly region and overlooked by the Boysuntoq Ridge of the Gissar Range, which rises to 3100 m here and as even higher to the west.
 The landscape is dramatic but arid, and varies from grassy areas to exposed rock.

 Climate

-Boysun has a cool desert climate (Köppen climate classification BWk), with cool winters and hot summers.
+Boysun has a Mediterranean climate (Köppen: Csa), with cool winters and hot summers.
 Rainfall is generally light and erratic.
 Autumn is the wettest season, while summers are very dry.

+Population

 Transportation

 The main road through the town is Route P-105.
 This connects with the M39 to the west near Shorab, leading to Dehqonobod, Gʻuzor, Shahrisabz and Samarkand further north, and to Akkurgon and Termez further south.
 To the east, P-105 connects to Shoʻrchi and Qumqoʻrgʻon.

 World Heritage Status

 This site was added to the UNESCO World Heritage Tentative List on 18 January 2008 in the Mixed (Cultural and Natural) category.